MKS-24/SMIT-Assignments/Intro.md

-My Name is Khuzaima And  I  Am An AI "Student"
+My Name is Khuzaima And  I  am study in AI Department